Are you ready to move to the next phase in your life and business career?

 We have a corporate structure going, so we’ve eliminated that massive self-employment tax, we have people and systems doing work for us…

 A lot of my contractors are from the Philippines.

-When you’re building your business systems and employees, you want great quality of work but not at the point of spending more than you’re making.
+When you’re a business owner building your systems and employees, you want great quality of work but not at the point of spending more than you’re making.

 My team knows when there’s a problem, and are able to take care of it on their end.
-This makes things very efficient for the business.
+This makes things very efficient for the business owner